 - Make plans: Set aside dates to visit with your children.
 It will give you something to look forward to and help keep you in touch.

-- Mend ties: If your relationship with your children has previously been strained, it can be impactful to reach out once they’ve left, matured, and see life from a new perspective.
+- Mend ties: If your relationship with your children has previously been strained, it can be impactful to reach out once they’ve left and matured and see life from a new perspective.

 - Start a new hobby: With all this time to yourself, you can learn a new language, pick up yoga, or attend events you never had time for previously.

-- Practice self-care: Parenting can run you ragged without even noticing.
-It’s never too late to get in shape, pamper yourself, or go for a new look.
+- Practice self-care.
+Parenting can run you ragged without you even noticing.
+It’s never too late to get in shape, pamper yourself, or get a new look.

-- Consider downsizing: Moving is a big step, but if you feel you have “too much house” around you, it might be a smart choice.
+- Consider downsizing: Moving is a big step, but it might be a wise choice if you feel you have “too much house” around you.

 - Rekindle your love life: Married or not, it’s time to ramp up the romance and enjoy some time alone with your significant other.
 If you’re single, don’t be afraid to put yourself out there!